hjg39/ExcelDynamicCase/README.md

 2. Using git, 'git clone' this repository to a non-cloud location on your computer. (git clone https://github.com/hjg39/ExcelDynamicCase.git) (Don't make the folder paths to this location too long or some files might end up over the file path limit.)
 3. When you want to try the latest updates, use 'git pull' on your local repository, only the changed files will be downloaded and you will not need to download the other files.
 4. No 'unblocking' steps are required when downloading the repository or playing the game in this way.
 (I think, but let me know if you run into these sorts of issues when using it this way.)
+5. You will still need to uninstall the old version in 'Add or remove programs > ExcelDynamicCase' (step 0) and install the new version (steps 11-13) each time.

 ## 🔧⚙ Troubleshoot Installation